 Invalidity pension in Luxembourg

-Invalidity pensions are applicable if a disability is caused from an accident, or there is a diagnosis of illness or incurable disease.
-Those who feel they might qualify must provide evidence of insurance payments adding up to 12 months over three years before date of disability noted by social security medical control sector.
-While it is not necessary to be insured when the invalidity occurred, some proof of insurance payments from before needs to be shown to prevent any suspicion.
+To be eligible for this benefit, you must have made a certain number of insurance payments.
+On application, you must provide evidence of insurance payments adding up to at least 12 months over the three years before the date the disability or illness was diagnosed.
+This evidence must be verified by someone in the social security medical control sector.
+While it is not necessary to be insured when the invalidity occurred, some proof of insurance payments from beforehand needs to be shown to prevent any suspicion.

 Applying for your pension in Luxembourg

 If you want to apply for the state pension, you will have to send an application form to Luxembourg’s National Pension Insurance Fund (Caisse nationale d’assurance pension – CNAP).
 You need to do this a few months before you plan to retire.

 After a period of consideration, your request will either be accepted or rejected.
 If you don’t get the decision you want, there may be an opportunity to make an appeal through CNAP.
 You’ll need to explain why you disagree with the decision; you should also be prepared to provide any relevant evidence to prove your points.
 If you hold a company or personal pension, you’ll have to apply to CNAP a few months before you wish to start withdrawing money from the funds.